 - Have enough white space.
-Let the slide breathe – leave margins from slide edge and don’t put elements too close together.
+Let the slide breathe – leave margins from the slide edge and don’t put elements too close together.

 - Keep alignment and equal distribution of elements, e.g. if your icons of the flowchart are in one vertical or horizontal line, they should not jump around by a few pixels.

-- And be careful with resizing the elements – keep them proportional, to avoid “sun to egg” effect.
+- And be careful with resizing the elements – keep them proportional, to avoid the “sun to egg” effect.
 With PowerPoint there’s a simple trick – hold Ctrl when resizing the vector icon.

-Source of Hand Drawn Graphics
+Source of Hand-Drawn Graphics

 If you need to graphically illustrate a concept or idea, try our handwritten PowerPoint icons and shapes collection.
 We put there several graphical styles: